 Taking a Break from Work.

-For the first time in five years, I took a few weeks away from work to travel around Greece and the Balkans.
+For the first time in five years, I took a few weeks away from work to travel with my honey around Greece and the Balkans.
 Left the laptop at home.
 Told everyone I’d be away from my desk.
 This felt super refreshing.

 The Pressure to Succeed